Aging & Disability Resource Network

 All Benefit Access Program Services require an appointment.
 Schedule your appointment by calling

 Seniors, aged 65 or older: If you are an Illinois resident, and currently enrolled in the Illinois Department on Aging’s Benefit Access Program, you are eligible for free transit on fixed routes operated by the Chicago Transit Authority (CTA), Metra and Pace.

-Seniors who qualify for the discount pay $24 to renew their license plates.
+Eligible seniors may apply for the discount and pay $24 to renew their license plates.
 For more information, click here for more information.

 Medical & Nutrition State Assistance Programs